spotlightpa/poor-richard/content/support/funders-and-members.md

   category="Members since launch"
   content="If you would like to see a full list of supporters since launch of any amount, email [membership@spotlightpa.org](mailto:membership@spotlightpa.org)."
 >}}
+{{<supporters
+  id="pearlman-fund"
+  category="Clifford Pearlman Memorial Fund" content="Clifford Pearlman (1944-2024) was a brilliant lawyer, passionate advocate for social investments, and enthusiastic supporter of Spotlight PA.
+As Clifford’s family [told The Philadelphia Inquirer](https://www.inquirer.com/obituaries/clifford-pearlman-obituary-philadelphia-lawyer-conservation-20240806.html), he had “an unwavering commitment to improving the world around him.”
+Clifford fervently believed in the power of investigative journalism to inform and protect democracy.
+Thank you to the following donors who have given in memory of Clifford Pearlman:"
+>}}
+{{<supporters
+  dataSrc="pearlmanFund"
+>}}

 """
 +++